Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 Here is a brief explanation of each of these four commands:

 1. `g++` compiles the host application using the standard GNU C compiler.
-Refer to [Building the Host Program](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Building-the-Host-Program) for more information.
+Refer to [Building the Software Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Building-the-Software-Application) for more information.
 2. `emconfigutil` generates an emulation configuration file which defines the device type and quantity of devices to emulate for the specified platform.
 Refer to [emconfigutil](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/emconfigutil-Utility) for more information.
 3. `v++ -c` compiles the source code for the vector-add accelerator into a compiled kernel object (.xo file).
-Refer to [Compiling Kernels with the Vitis Compiler](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Compiling-Kernels-with-the-Vitis-Compiler) for more information.
+Refer to [Compiling C/C++ PL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Compiling-C/C-PL-Kernels) for more information.
 4. `v++ -l` links the compiled kernel with the target platform and generates the FPGA binary (.xclbin file).
 Refer to [Linking the Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Linking-the-Kernels) for more information.

 The `-t` option of the `v++` command specifies the build target.
 Here it is set to `sw_emu` so we are building for software emulation.